Youth Swim Lessons

 Variety of Y locations.

-Preschool Swim Lessons With Parent Accompanied by a parent, preschool swimmers, ages 3 - 5, will learn to be comfortable in the water and develop swim readiness skills through fun and confidence building exercises.
+Group Swim Lessons With Parent for ages 1 - 7, swimmers will learn to be comfortable in the water and develop swim readiness skills through fun and confidence building exercises.
 Children will develop comfort with being underwater, skills that focus on buoyancy and movement in the water and learn how to safely exit in the event of falling into a body of water.
 Upon mastering the above mentioned skills, children will be challenged to build stamina by swimming longer distances.

 Cost: Y Member: $75 | Non-Member: $100